 The official Event Program for the 2015 Giant Odyssey containing all the final event information, schedule, course details and more can now be downloaded from here - essential reading for all competitors (29Mb download: right click and select 'Save Link As').

 This is the ultimate mountain bike marathon - an heroic mountain bike journey through a range of wild landscapes and cranking single track.

-The 2015 100km Odyssey will be held along the same popular course as the 2014 and 2013 races, starting and finishing in Forrest and providing a mountain bike journey through the Otway Ranges on some of the Australia's best single track.
+The 2015 100km Odyssey will be held along a similar course to the 2014 and 2013 races but include 2 SLIGHT CHANGES both within the first leg.
+(See leg sumary below for details).
+The 100km course wil start and finish in Forrest and provide a stunning mountain bike journey through the Otway Ranges on some of the Australia's best single track.

 Each loop takes riders on a variety of tracks and trails that will leave your thighs burning and your face creased with a smile as you take in some of the best trails and riding landscapes the country has to offer.